Jameel-Ahmed-2003/Basic-Programming/README.md

 9. 9.c
     * To divide a given number by 4 using bitwise
 10. 10.c
     * C program to print first n numbers that has only n factors
+12. 11.cpp
+    * CPP program to accept n numbers and print the sum of absolute difference
-11. 12.c
+13. 12.c
     * C program to find the correct operator between two operands
     * input 1: 5-4=20
     * outpu1 : *
     * input 2:50+2=25
     * output2:/
-12. 13.c
+14. 13.c
     * C program to accept n number of strings
     * input1:
 Enter the number of strings : 5</br>